wangcongcong123/covidsearch/README.md

 ### Server as service
 - The server can also be requested in a cross-origin way.
-- You set a GET/POST request to obtaining insights by task name.
+- You send a GET/POST request to obtaining insights by task name.
 - A GET request example is like this: ``http://127.0.0.1:5000/kaggle_task?task_name=task1``.
 - A POST request example is like this: ``curl -i -X POST -H "Content-Type: application/json" -d "{\"task_name\":\"task1\"}" http://127.0.0.1:5000/kaggle_task``.
 - Adapt these to Ajax GET/POST request in your case where you want to embed it to your front-end web html pages!